 The heading shot here is from the mid-1970s and the last two are 1976-77 but the rest are from my 1964 first visit.
 The Corporation was then seemingly wedded then to large capacity crew operated double-deckers.
 From late in the decade the fleet was rapidly modernised and a variety of rear-engined and mid-engined vehicles came on the scene.

-and later it was one of very few to chance its arm with operation of the Dennis Dominator
+and later still it was one of very few to chance its arm with operation of the Dennis Dominator.

 Derby was first visited briefly in 1964 when trolleybuses were still operated quite widely

 This view shows No. 36, one of Burton's 'home grown' utility Guys still giving faithful service in 1964.
 Burton, by and large, did not do much to rebuild or alter the appearance of their utilities and kept them in fine fettle and running longer than most.
 Compare this shot with that of the modified Lowestoft example in the East Coast paragraph